I think you'll agree with me when I say:

 How much should you spend on acquiring customers?

-The LTV:CAC ratio for your entire consumer base is a good indicator of your "average" customer.
+The LTV/CAC ratio for your entire consumer base indicates your "average" customer.

 Ratio guidelines

-If your ratio is above 3:1 (say, a higher ratio like 5:1), you're probably missing out on business.
+You're probably missing out on business if your ratio is above 3:1 (say, a higher ratio like 5:1).
 This means you have the funds to expand your sales & marketing team and go after some tougher-to-acquire customers.

-If your LTV:CAC ratio is below 3:1 (say, a low ratio like 2:1 or 1:1), then you're spending too much on sales and marketing OR you need to increase the LTV of your existing customers.
+If your LTV/CAC ratio is below 3:1 (say, a low ratio like 2:1 or 1:1), then you're spending too much on sales and marketing or need to increase the LTV of your existing customers.

 This metric tells you if your company is headed in the right direction.
 It tells you about the "average customer."